camunda/camunda-docs-manual/content/introduction/index.md

 # Additional Tools

-* [Camunda Modeler](http://camunda.org/bpmn/tool/): Eclipse plugin for process modeling.
+* [Camunda Modeler](http://camunda.org/bpmn/tool/): Modeling tool for BPMN 2.0 diagrams and DMN 1.1 decision tables.
 * [bpmn.io](http://bpmn.io/): BPMN web modeler which is used in our web applications Cockpit and Tasklist for rendering BPMN 2.0 process models in a browser.
 Although [bpmn.io](http://bpmn.io/) is still under development, its API is rather stable.